CodeYourFuture/curriculum/content/js1/sprints/2/prep/index.md

 ### Checking with different inputs

 Now we have a function declaration we can check if our function works for any number.
-We can call `convertToPercentage` with different arguments and check the outputs we get each time.
+We can call `convertToPercentage` with different arguments and check the return value we get each time.

 ```js {linenos=table,hl_lines=["7-8"],linenostart=1}
 function convertToPercentage() {